loseys/Gauntlet/README.md

 ### Disclaimer

 The author is not responsible for any bad use of this software.
 The purpose of Gauntlet is educacional only.
-PLEASE do not use it Online.
+PLEASE do not use it online.